General Olivier Macoux Rivaud de la Raffinière

 Arc de Triomphe: RIVAUD DE LA RERE on the south pillar

 At the end of 1807 General Rivaud passed to the service of Westphalia.
 In 1808 he became Baron of La Raffinière and then commander of the 26th military division.
 During the Danube campaign of 1809 Rivaud took command of the 1st Division of the Reserve Corps under Junot.
-He fought at Bayreuth that July where his leg was crushed.
-Briefly sent to Spain that fall, he returned to France to assume command of the 12th military division.
-He remained in that position until 1815.
+He fought at Bayreuth that July where he was wounded when his leg was shattered.
+Briefly sent to Spain in December, he returned to France to assume command of the 12th military division.
+After Napoleon's abdication in 1814, the restored Bourbons made Rivaud a Knight of Saint Louis and Rivaud also became Count of La Raffinière.
+During the Hundred Days of 1815, Rivaud was not employed by Napoleon due to Rivaud's association with the Marquis of La Rochejacquelein.
+In 1816 he was a member of the council of war that tried General Travot and he voted for acquittal and then the lowest possible sentence after Travot was found guilty.
+He retired from the army in 1831.

 Bibliography